cloudinary/cloudinary_php/README.md

     # <img src='http://res.cloudinary.com/cloud_name/image/upload/c_fill,h_100,w_100/sample.png' height='100' width='100'/>

+### cl\_image\_upload\_tag

+Returns an html input field for direct image upload, to be used in conjunction with [cloudinary\_js package](https://github.com/cloudinary/cloudinary_js/).
+It integrates [jQuery-File-Upload widget](https://github.com/blueimp/jQuery-File-Upload) and provides all the necessary parameters for a direct upload.
+You may see a sample usage of this feature in the PhotoAlbum sample included in this project.

+Usage:

+    cl_image_upload_tag(post-upload-field-name, upload-options-array)

+Parameters:

+ - `post-upload-field-name` - A name of a field in the form to be updated with the uploaded file data.
+      If no such field exists a new hidden field will be creates.
+      The value format is `<image-path>#<public-id>`.
+      If the `cl_image_upload_tag` is not within an html form, this argument is ignored.

+ - `upload-options-array` - upload options same as in Upload section above, with:
+      - html - an associative array of html attributes for the upload field

 ### cl\_form\_tag

 The following function returns an html form that can be used to upload the file directly to Cloudinary.
 The result is a redirect to the supplied callback_url.